Stochastic optimization with decision-dependent distributions: Outline of the main results

 \begin{theorem}[Informal] Repeated minimization and proximal point methods converge linearly to $\bar x$ in the regime $\rho<1$, while the proximal gradient method converges linearly to $\bar x$ in the regime $\rho<\frac{1}{2}$.
 (A more careful argument in Section~\ref{sec:biased_oracle} shows that the proximal gradient method converges linearly in the optimal regime $\rho<1$.) \end{theorem}

+In theory, repeated minimization and the proximal-point method work within the same optimal parameter regime $\rho\in (0,1)$.
+We have seen experimentally, however, that the proximal point method can succeed in a much wider parameter regime whereas repeated minimization can exhibit wild oscillatory behavior.
+As an example, Figure~\ref{fig:prox_point} depicts the performance of both algorithms with different proximal parameters on a problem of strategic classification.
+It is an interesting question to identify the theoretic justification for this behavior.

-The three algorithms described so far are largely conceptual since they require access to the entire data set in every iteration.
+The three algorithms described so far (repeated minimization, prox-point, gradient descent) are largely conceptual since they require access to the entire data set in every iteration.
 Implementable algorithms under state-dependent distributions fall into two categories---those that update the sampling distribution in every step and those that run multiple iterations of stochastic methods on the current static problem before updating the sampling distribution.
 The former algorithms are called ``greedy'' and the latter are called ``lazy'' in \cite{mendler2020stochastic}.
-Clearly, lazy algorithms can be interpreted as performing inexact repeated minimization.
+As remarked in \cite{mendler2020stochastic}, lazy algorithms can be interpreted as performing inexact repeated minimization.
 Such algorithms can be advantageous in applications where the action of updating the distribution is much costlier than sampling from the currently available distribution.
 For example, this is the case in applications where it takes significant amount of time for the population to adjust to a newly unveiled learning rule.

 We analyze both types of algorithms in this work.
-Most of the paper, however, focuses on greedy algorithms while inexact repeated minimization is deferred to Section~\ref{sec:inexactRM}.
-Though the two types of methods generate entirely different trajectories, the convergence arguments we present are small modifications of each other---thereby underscoring the utility of the developed techniques.
+Most of the paper, however, focuses on greedy algorithms, while inexact repeated minimization is deferred to Section~\ref{sec:inexactRM}.
+Though the two types of methods generate entirely different trajectories, the convergence arguments we present are slight modifications of each other---thereby underscoring the utility of the developed techniques.